Restful API in Laravel with sanctum authentication

 }

-Here, first of all, we validate input data and make sure all required parameters are in request, and check the length of input data.
+Here, first of all, we validate input data make sure all required parameters are in request, and check the length of input data.

 After validating data we store data in our database.
 Once the user is created, we create a personal access token for that user using createtoken() method.
 Here, we call the plainTextTokenproperty on the instance to access the plain-text value of the token.